Paul Hermann (composer): Personal life

-During the early years of his career, Hermann used to visit London for recitals and concerts and then would stay at the de Graaff-Bachiene family residence, owned by patrons of the arts.
-A story about one of these stays survives.
-Hermann and his friend Zoltán Székely had entertained a large company of people in the De Graaff household in London in 1928, at the peak of their musical partnership, with a house recital.
+During the early years of his career, Hermann visited London for recitals and concerts and then would stay at the De Graaff-Bachiene family residence, owned by patrons of the arts.
+A story about one of these stays survives: Hermann and his friend Zoltán Székely had entertained a large company of people in the De Graaff household in London in 1928, at the peak of their musical partnership, with a house recital.
 Later that evening, Hermann had been the centre of attention during the after-concert soirée that followed and had jokingly started to dance with his own cello in his arms.
 The people applauded and he continued to spin and dance until he fell and his cello broke to pieces.
 To bring the evening to a happy ending was their host Jaap de Graaff, patron and protector of the arts, who decided to buy a Gagliano cello for Hermann, and a Stradivarius violin for Székely.

 On a visit to Holland around 1929, Jaap de Graaff suggested for his niece Ada Weevers, who lived in Amersfoort, to go and see Hermann perform in Amsterdam, and when they met, Ada and Hermann fell in love, despite their different cultures, nationalities and religions.
-The young couple moved to Berlin in 1930, and they had a daughter Corrie Hermann in 1932.
+The young couple moved to Berlin in 1930, and they had a daughter, Corrie Hermann, in 1932.